chrisfinlay/tab-sim/README.md

 docker run -it -v ${TAB_DIR}:/data ${TAB_IMG} bash
 ```

-For more complex tabascal installs using docker you can adapt the [Dockerfile](Dockerfile) to your needs.
+For more complex tab-sim installs using docker you can adapt the [Dockerfile](Dockerfile) to your needs.

 <!-- ### GPU